- LAST REVIEWED: 19 October 2016

 Originally published in 1983, this book provides a comprehensive discussion of creativity, covering its historical roots and presenting detailed information about empirical studies on creativity.
 It also presents the componential model of creativity, which has become one of two very dominant theories used for research on creativity.

 Discusses several theories of creativity and innovation, and then develops a level of analysis framework to review individual, team, and organizational creativity as well as multilevel innovation.
-They highlight eleven overarching themes and pose sixty questions to consider for future research.
+The authors highlight eleven overarching themes and pose sixty questions to consider for future research.

 Reviews research on conscious and unconscious thinking and positive and negative affect as key intervening processes relevant to understanding creativity.
 George makes the case for the existence of potentially multiple internal processes that can be operating when examining the work context’s effect on creativity.